chrishouse/chris-dot-house/_posts/2016-04-01-building-a-home-page-with-grid.md

 We've just created a grid that's four columns wide by six rows high.
 The first and last columns will act as padding on either side of the main content.
 I set the third column to 400px because that's where we'll be placing the `side-bar` element, and we want that to be a fixed width.
 The `hero` element (the third row) will have a fixed height of 950px.

 Now let's define which grid area will go where using `grid-template-areas`.
-This is really fun part:
+This is the really fun part:

 {% highlight css %}
 body{